ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-21-driving-deeper-into-morocco.md

 ![Our vans parked in front of the beach](/assets/images/IMG_1095.jpg)

-I had to pull my van off the road two times to avoid frontally crashing into trucks that passed other vehicles in the fog. :anguished: I made to Marrakech without further issues where I reunited with David and Maria on a [campsite](https://www.google.com/maps/place/31°42'26.4"N+7°59'20.1"W/).
+I had to pull my van off the road two times to avoid frontally crashing into trucks that passed other vehicles in the fog. :anguished: Fortunately, I made it to Marrakech without further issues where I reunited with David and Maria on a [campsite](https://www.google.com/maps/place/31°42'26.4"N+7°59'20.1"W/).

 ## Diving into the medina of Marrakech